OctopusDeploy/blog/blog/2019-08/octopus-release-2019.8/index.md

 ## Cloning Tenants

-While we're speaking of saving mouse clicks...
-Creating a new tenant, applying the applicable tags, linking it to the projects and environments, and entering the variable values can be labourious.
-Existing tenants can now be easily cloned.
+While we're speaking of saving mouse clicks, it's now possible to clone tenants.
+Previously, you would have to create a new tenant, apply the relevant tags, link it to the appropriate projects and environments, and enter the variable values.
+This laborious process is now something quick and straightforward.

 ![Clone a tenant](tenant-clone.png "width=500")

 ## More health check scheduling options

-Machine policies previously allowed only the interval between health checks to be configured.
-2019.8 brings the ability to supply a cron expression, or to configure health checks to never run.
+Previously, you could only configure the interval between health checks in a machines policy.
+Octopus 2019.8 brings the ability to supply a cron expression, or to configure health checks never to run.

 ![Health Check Cron Expression](health-check-cron.png "width=500")

-## Allow overriding namespace in Kubernetes steps
+## Overriding the namespace available in all Kubernetes step types

-While the _Upgrade a Helm Chart_ allowed specifying the namespace, the other Kubernetes steps always used the namespace from the Kubernetes deployment target.
-From 2019.8, the ability to override the target namespace by specifying it directly on the step has been added to all Kubernetes step types.
+While the _Upgrade a Helm Chart_ step allowed specifying the namespace, the other Kubernetes steps always used the namespace from the Kubernetes deployment target.
+From Octopus 2019.8, the ability to override the target namespace by specifying it directly on the step is available to all Kubernetes step types.

 ![Namespace on Kubernetes step](kubernetes-step-namespace.png "width=500")

-## Deploy Release steps can now be used in rolling deployments
+## Rolling deployments can now include Deploy Release steps

-[Deploy Release steps](https://octopus.com/docs/deployment-process/projects/coordinating-multiple-projects/deploy-release-step) were prevented from being used in [rolling deployments](https://octopus.com/docs/deployment-patterns/rolling-deployments).
-As many of you pointed out, there are certainly scenarios where this makes sense.
-[So now they can](https://octopus.com/docs/deployment-process/projects/coordinating-multiple-projects/deploy-release-step#rolling-deployments).
+[Rolling deployments](https://octopus.com/docs/deployment-patterns/rolling-deployments) can now include [Deploy Release steps](https://octopus.com/docs/deployment-process/projects/coordinating-multiple-projects/deploy-release-step#rolling-deployments).
+Previously, rolling deployments excluded this step type but as many of you pointed out, there are specific scenarios where this makes sense.

 ![Rolling deploy release step](rolling-deploy-release.png "width=500")